Skin Care Routine Throughout The Seasons

 skinjust as prone to sunburn despite the cold temperature.
 Remember to applySPF protection year-round.

 But staying indoors won’t necessarily provide relief from drying skin.
 The cold outdoor temperatures mean our indoor environments are heated manually which can also deplete the skin of moisture.
 And we’re prone to longer showers which further dries2 skin.
-A richer, smoother moisturizer like Vaseline® Jelly protects to strengthen your skin barrier.
-Learn more about the causes and treatment of Dry Skin, Itchy Skin
+A richer, smoother moisturizer like Vaseline® Clinical Care™ Extremely Dry Skin Rescue Lotion protects to strengthen your skin barrier.
+Learn more about the causes and treatment of Dry Skin, Itchy Skin and Eczema

 The advice in this article does not constitute medical advice, it is solely available for information purposes.